TechnicalPursuit/TIBET/README.md

 on networks, servers, or anything else the user may not have access to when they need your application, reducing user downtime.

-Online TIBET works with any HTTP or WebDAV server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.
+Online, TIBET works with any HTTP or WebDAV server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.